This ham and 15 Bean Soup recipe is a classic, feel-good dish that will warm your body, heart, and soul.

 This ham and 15 bean soup recipe is comfort food at its finest.
 It’s rich, creamy, hearty, and everything you can ever ask for in a soup!

 There are at least 15 kinds of tender, melt-in-your-mouth beans in this dish.

 Along with ham, celery, onions, garlic, herbs, and seasonings, it’s one of the best-tasting soups known to man.

 Just be wary of the aftermath.
 We all know about beans being a musical fruit! 😉

-- 15 Bean Soup Mix – Traditionally, the beans should be soaked in water overnight for faster cooking.
-But this recipe makes use of a quick-soaking process that allows you to cook the soup in just 4 hours or less.
+- 15 Bean Soup Mix – This recipe makes use of a quick-soaking process that allows you to cook the soup in just 4 hours or less.

 - Ham Hocks or Ham Bone – For that lovely meaty flavor.
 You can also use smoked sausage, Kielbasa, rotisserie chicken, ground beef, or turkey.